sherpalabsio/local_sherpa/README.md

 ### Disable/enable Sherpa

-It works only for the current session currently.
-It will be extended to a global setting.
+It effects only the current and new sessions.

 ```shell
 $ sherpa sleep # aliases: off, disable